CodeRockstar24/AI-Robot-Path-Planning/README.md

 This project implements an AI-based robot path planning system using the A* (A-star) heuristic algorithm.
 The system efficiently finds the shortest and safest path from a start to a goal position while avoiding obstacles and prioritizing critical paths based on assigned priorities.

 Features
-Efficient shortest path computation using A* heuristic search
+1. Efficient shortest path computation using A* heuristic search

-Non-collision handling to avoid obstacles
+2. Non-collision handling to avoid obstacles

-Priority-based navigation to prefer higher priority routes or targets
+3. Priority-based navigation to prefer higher priority routes or targets

-Real-time path visualization
+4. Real-time path visualization

-Flexible for different environment setups
+5. Flexible for different environment setups

-Algorithm
+Algorithm:

 The A* algorithm uses:

-G-cost: Cost from the start node to the current node
+1 -G-cost: Cost from the start node to the current node

-H-cost: Heuristic estimate from the current node to the goal
+2- H-cost: Heuristic estimate from the current node to the goal

-F-cost: F = G + H
+3- F-cost: F = G + H

 Additional Conditions Implemented:
-Non-Collision: Robot checks for obstacle-free paths during expansion.
+1* Non-Collision: Robot checks for obstacle-free paths during expansion.

-Priority-Based Movement: Nodes are given priority values; higher-priority nodes are explored first when F-costs are equal.
+2* Priority-Based Movement: Nodes are given priority values; higher-priority nodes are explored first when F-costs are equal.